Data integration of non-probability and probability samples with deterministic predictive mean matching: Simulation study

 Table \ref{tab-res2} shows two results.
 The first part of the table shows the effect of the second component $V_2$ on the variance estimator of the mean.
 The second compares the analytic and bootstrap variance estimators as discussed in the previous section.
-As suggested by theory, the proportion of variance assigned to the $V_2$ component decreases with sample size for NN and PMM estimators.
+As suggested by theory, the contribution of $V_2$ component decreases as $n_{NP}$ increases for both NN and PMM estimators.
 The NN estimator for the $Y_3$ variable is characterised with the lowest CR in both scenarios.
 The second part suggests that the proposed analytical and bootstrap variance estimation approaches yield the same results for all study variables and sample sizes.
 As expected, the number of nearest neighbours does not affect the CR as only small differences are observed.

-In the Appendix we provide additional results: 1) choosing $k$ number of nearest neighbours does not improve coverage but lowers MSE (as was also shown by \citet{yang2021integration} for the NN estimator, see section \ref{sec-appen-sim-1}); 2) variable selection for the GLM and PMM estimators using the SCAD penalty (as in \citet{yang_doubly_2020}) improves estimates and the coverage rate and should be considered in applications (see section \ref{sec-appen-sim-2}); 3) non-parametric regression using a local linear model can be employed, although in practice better non-parametric methods ought to be considered (see section \ref{sec-appen-sim-3}); 4) the proposed estimators perform similarly to the GLM estimator when the positivity assumption is violated with some exceptions when a non-linear model is considered (see section \ref{sec-appen-sim-4}); and finally 5) the initial result on the multiply robust procedure proposed by \citet{chen_note_2021} seems to work well but provides comparable results to standard PMM B matching (i.e. without the property of being multiply robust, see section \ref{sec-appen-sim-5}).
+In the Appendix we provide additional results: 1) choosing $k$ number of nearest neighbours does not improve coverage but lowers MSE (as was also shown by \citet{yang2021integration} for the NN estimator, see section \ref{sec-appen-sim-1}); 2) variable selection for the GLM and PMM estimators using the SCAD penalty (as in \citet{yang_doubly_2020}) improves estimates and the coverage rate and should be considered in applications (see section \ref{sec-appen-sim-2}); 3) non-parametric regression using a local linear model can be employed, although in practice better non-parametric methods ought to be considered (see section \ref{sec-appen-sim-3}); 4) the proposed estimators perform similarly to the GLM estimator when the positivity assumption is violated with some exceptions when a non-linear model is considered (see section \ref{sec-appen-sim-4}); and finally 5) the initial result on the multiply robust procedure proposed by \citet{chen_note_2021} seems to work well: for the PMM~A estimator it provides results comparable to standard matching (i.e. without the property of being multiply robust), while for the PMM~B estimator it can substantially reduce the bias for the non-linear variable (see section \ref{sec-appen-sim-5}).
 This, however, requires further studies as no theory has been developed for the multiply robust PMM estimator.